U.S. money fund assets post biggest weekly fall since 2013

-NEW YORK (Reuters) - U.S. money market fund assets fell $44.36 billion to $2.676 trillion in the week ended March 31 for its largest single-week increase since the second week of October 2013, the Money Fund Report said on Wednesday.
+NEW YORK, April 1 (Reuters) - U.S. money market fund assets fell $44.36 billion to $2.676 trillion in the week ended March 31 for its largest single-week increase since the second week of October 2013, the Money Fund Report said on Wednesday.

 The drop followed last week’s $32.27 billion jump that was the largest weekly rise since the third week of October 2013.